Keep the Road Code Pledge

 With advancements in mobile technology and increasing reliance on and heavy use of smart phones, distracted driving is intensifying.
 The National Highway Traffic Safety Administration found that fatalities from distraction-affected crashes increased by nearly 9% from 2014 to 2015.
 3,477 people were killed and 391,000 injured in distracted driving accidents in 2015 alone, making it the highest year for distracted driving fatalities on record.
 In addition to the tragedy of distracted driving fatalities, the increase in accidents equates to higher insurance costs.
 The higher the accident rate, the more claims insurers have to pay.
 Insurers in turn transfer these costs to customers in the form of higher premiums, often based on information about traffic violations and accidents from driving records.
 Nationally, auto insurance premiums have increased 16% since 2011, correlating with the increase in distracted driving accidents.

-To raise awareness of this issue, the Kansas Insurance Department partnered with universities across the state to advocate for safe driving with their “Don’t Text #JustDrive” campaign in 2016.
+To raise awareness of this issue, the Kansas Insurance Department partnered with universities across the state to advocate for safe driving with their "Don't Text #JustDrive" campaign in 2016.
 Missouri and South Carolina launched similar initiatives in 2017.
+In 2018, the NAIC launched a distracted driving awareness campaign and "Keep the Road Code" pledge inviting consumers to stay focused and responsible behind the wheel.

 Additionally, for companies whose employees drive as part of their regular duties, distracted driving can be an extra liability to consider.
 According to the National Safety Council, many companies have been found liable for millions of dollars when their employees have caused distracted driving accidents while on the clock.
 To reduce these liabilities, employers may consider adopting cell phone policies or installing apps to block the use of company devices while driving.